What is Acupuncture?

 - Resets the spindle cells in muscles, which means it retrains malfunctioning muscles to function correctly.

-Acupuncture is also quite effective at realigning your spine.
+Our practitioners at the West Seattle acupuncture center are also quite effective at realigning your spine.
 The specific acupuncture points used resets the spindle cell to relax and release the tension in the muscles that are responsible for pulling the spine out, then the bones will move into place on their own without force.
 This followed by stretching and strengthening of the area stabilizes and ensures long-term success with the postural correction.

 Not all Methods of Acupuncture are the Same